-We are a non-profit foundation, independent of public, political and religious authorities, which has been working since 2012 supporting children, youth, individuals and vulnerable groups suffering from mental, emotional and physical health disorders.
+We are a non-profit foundation, independent of public, political and religious authorities, which has been working since 2012 to support children, youth, adults and vulnerable groups.

 Improve and maintain the overall health of all people

-Foster self-sufficiency, prosocial education (behavior that benefits others or that has positive social consequences), and the creation of opportunities to Serve, beyond differences of gender, race, socio-cultural or economic and religious condition.
+Foster self-sufficiency, prosocial education (behavior that benefits others or that has positive social consequences), and the creation of opportunities to serve beyond the differences of gender, race, socio-cultural or economic and religious conditions.